BCLibraries/burns-exhibits/content/Eleanor Early/large-image-gallery-page.md

                 headline="Venenatis Euismod Tristique"
                 description="Dapibus Vulputate Sollicitudin Cras"
                 size="x-large" >}}

 This Eveready Battery advertisement depicts one of Early’s adventures in Trinidad – with a python.
 {{< /largefigure >}}
-This Eveready Battery advertisement depicts one of Early’s adventures in Trinidad – with a python.

 {{< largefigure src="16A_1937(1).jpg"
                 headline="Venenatis Euismod Tristique"